smiffy6969/razor-naff-components/README.md

 ## Installation

-It is best to install the components via [Bower](http://bower.io/) in order to satisfy all dependencies (razor-naff, webcomponentsjs), in such cases where you wish to install manually, I suggest you take a peek at the **bower.json** file to satisfy dependences listed under the dependencies section manually.
+It is best to install the components via [Bower](http://bower.io/) in order to satisfy all dependencies (razor-naff, webcomponentsjs, promise, font-awesome), in such cases where you wish to install manually, I suggest you take a peek at the **bower.json** file to satisfy dependences listed under the dependencies section manually.
 Please ensure when installing manually, that correct directory structure is adhered to as per [github](https://github.com) (as the dependencies are structured on github), with all components being placed in a shared folder (called bower_components maybe?).

 You may use the --save flag to store installation info in a central project bower.json file, if you do not have one already, you can do this first.